10 Section 8 Housing Myths Explained by a Veteran Landlord

 Myth #1: Section 8 Tenants Will Take Care of the Property

-The difference with Section 8 is that there are consequences built into the system.
-Tenants can lose their voucher if they damage a property or violate lease terms.
-That gives landlords more leverage than in typical market rentals, but it’s still not a guarantee.
+The difference?
+Section 8 tenants can lose their housing voucher for damaging property or violating the lease.
+That gives landlords more control than in typical rentals, but it’s still no guarantee.

 Myth #2: The Government Covers All Repairs